leokite/sticky/README.md

 [![Build Status](https://secure.travis-ci.org/leokite/sticky.png)](https://github.com/leokite/sticky)

 Sticky is a web-based brain storming tool that allows you to collaborate with co-workers in real-time.
-Sticky is also developped to study and evaluate technorogy such as HTML5, CSS3, Node.js, Socket.io, AngularJS, Redis and MongoDB.
+Sticky is also developed to study and evaluate technologies such as HTML5, CSS3, Node.js, Socket.io, AngularJS, Redis and MongoDB.

 [Demo](http://calm-peak-5106.herokuapp.com/demo)